 There are 3 car types to choose from:

 Sedan/small Van (passengers 4 people)

 Limo-Van (passengers 9 people)

 If you are 4 people or fewer the small van would suit you.
 However, if you are 4 people I would still like to recommend the Limo Van because there’s more space for you and your bags and it’s also a more comfortable ride, which is especially important if you travel with kids or elderly.
 So choose wisely and I hope you enjoy your ride and the sights of Seoul city!

 Friendly reminder: This Private Car Service includes a driver who is not a guided tour.
 The driver will not provide you with commentary service or other recommendations on the spot, The driver will ONLY take you to the places with the specific addresses, you may change your destination while on the tour just make sure it doesn’t exceed the 10-hour limit.
 If it does you may pay the driver for the additional time 20.000KRW per hour.

 If you are looking more for tour guided services, please email: info@koreaTravelEasy.com

-Why recommended by KoreaTravelEasy Hire your own DOOR-TO DOOR private car/van and enjoy the freedom of having your own transportation for a day to experience Seoul !
+Why recommended by KoreaTravelEasy Hire your own DOOR-TO DOOR private car/van and enjoy the freedom of having your own transportation for a day to experience Seoul!
 The best private car service in Korea!
 You can travel freely at your own wish: there are no limits on the stop you go.
-Choose our BEST OF SEOUL…
+Choose our BEST OF SEOUL CITY…